 2. Amend, Mulch, and Winterize Your Garden

 Any material added to the soil to improve its physical properties (water retention, permeability, drainage, aeration, structure, etc.) is considered a soil amendment.
 The goal of any soil amendment is to provide a better environment for roots.
 But to be successful, the amendment must be thoroughly mixed into the soil.

-When you amend your soil, always do so with natural, organic materials.
-They will break down slowly into a form that will benefit your plants in the spring and improve the long-term health and structure of your soil naturally.
-These tips are a continuation of the aforementioned checklist:
+When you amend your soil, always do so with natural, organic materials—they will break down slowly into a form that will benefit your plants in the spring while naturally improving the long-term health and structure of your soil.

 - Get a soil test.
 The results will tell you exactly what your soil needs by including pH assessment along with nutrient analysis of the basic elements.
 If you use a private lab, make sure they are certified (your local home extension office can help with that).

 - Add a fresh layer of mulch.
 Because they break down slowly (a good thing), inorganic mulches must be replaced every year.
 Putting down a fresh layer will provide any evergreen foliage a protective barrier from soil-borne diseases while protecting plant roots.
 If you live in a colder climate, don't add mulch until after the ground freezes.
 This will prevent frost heave and keep the soil temperature more even throughout the winter.
 Your garden beds will be enriched by the soil-improving organic matter as it breaks down into your soil.